Author: Michele at ScriptureStudy.Guide

 Christians Judging Christians

 When Jesus said “If a man abide not in me, he is cast forth as a branch, and is withered; and men gather them, and cast them into the fire, and they are burned,” He was not talking about the EARTHLY life of His people being withered.
-He was speaking of their spiritual life.
+He was speaking of their SPIRITUAL life.
+The withered branch is unseen and has no direct correlation to one’s earthly prosperity or lack thereof.

 We cannot judge a man based on his physical works or the amount of them.
 We cannot see what God sees (1 Samuel 16:7).
 Only Jesus and Father knew the church of Sardis was dead (Revelation 3:1-6).